felixongom/diteorm/README.md

 - #### exist().

 This is a method that checks if the record exists.
-It returns a true or false
+It returns a true or false.

 ```php
 //checks if any user record exist